Cassie Randolph Speaks Out After ‘Bachelor In Paradise’ Stars Diss Colton Underwood’s Kissing Skills

 “He’s a better kisser than Colton, so I feel like I’ve already upgraded.”

 But Colton’s final Bachelor pick, Cassie Randolph, defended her man.
-After Demi Burnett tweet that she thought “Coco” was a good kisser, Cassie responded to agree and added that her opinion is really all that matters.
+After Demi Burnett tweeted that she thought “Coco” was a good kisser, Cassie responded to agree and added that her opinion is really all that matters.

-Cassie went a step further and called Colton a “good” kisser in a sweet GIF of the two of them locking lips, which you can see below.
+Cassie went a step further and called Colton a “good” kisser in a sweet GIF of the two of them locking lips, which fans can see below.

 Same????????♀️ Still do and I guess that’s all that matters???? https://t.co/Emj8rJHL30